Returning to Running After Injury

 Returning to Running after Injury: Tips and Sample Plans to Build Back Your Running Mileage Safely

-You will, however, decondition with time.
+However, you cannot start back where you were before injury.
+You will decondition relative to how much time you take off.
 Even as you maintain some training adaptations. you do not remain at the exact level of fitness you were before the injury.

 The exact rate of deconditioning corresponds to your time off of running.
 Two weeks off loses less fitness than two months off.
 However, even for long layoffs, Daniels estimates no more than a 20% loss of fitness.